 The annual membership fee of $100 has not changed since the Minnesota 100 Club has been in existence and remains fully tax deductible.
 We’re sure you’ll agree that this membership amount serves as a small token of support for those who risk life and limb to protect our families and ourselves on a daily basis.
 You will find our membership application available on this web site.
 I hope you will take a minute to renew your membership online or complete and mail yours back today.
 By doing so, YOU too are “Helping to Protect the Protectors.”

-In order to increase membership, stay in touch with as many members and friends, and to share our common interest of “Protecting the Protectors” fundraisers are held throughout the year.
-Every year during the month of April, we host our Annual Firefighter and Law Enforcement Dinner at the historic Jax Cafe.
+In order to increase membership, stay in touch with many members and friends, and to share our common interest of “Protecting the Protectors”, every year in April we host our Annual Fire, Law Enforcement, and EMS Dinner at the historic Jax Cafe.

-Again, continue to look under news and events for more information on our events.
-I hope you will consider joining us this year and will pass the word on to your family and friends, as you don’t have to be a member to attend.
+Again, continue to look under news and events for more information on the Minnesota 100 Club.
+I hope you will consider joining us this year at our annual fundraiser dinner, and will pass the word on to your family and friends, as you don’t have to be a member to attend.
 And who doesn’t like to have a great meal at Jax?